pavannamepalli/Capture/README.md

 ## 📄 License

-This project is licensed under the Apache License 2.0.
+This repository is licensed under All Rights Reserved.
+Viewing is permitted.
+Any use, modification, or distribution requires explicit permission.
 See the [LICENSE](LICENSE) file for details.

 ## 🤝 Contributing